stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ---

-## Other
+## Final Touches

-This section covers the implementation of the various edge-cases or deferred features from the above.
+This section covers the implementation of the various edge-cases or features that were deferred.

 ### Returned Arrays

 A native method that returns an array is an edge-case for Java since the length of the resultant array cannot be determined from the return value itself.
-Generally the length is provided separately, often returned as an integer-by-reference parameter in the same method.
+Generally the length is provided separately, often as an integer-by-reference parameter in the same method.
 Therefore a returned array __cannot__ be modelled as a Java array and must be represented by a new, intermediate type:

 ```java
 public class ReturnedArray<T> {